He predicted the dark side of the Internet 30 years ago. Why did no one listen?

 In December, Google’s firing of AI research scientist Timnit Gebru after she wrote a paper on the ethical issues facing Google’s AI efforts, highlighted the continued tension over the ethics of artificial intelligence and the industry’s aversion to criticism.

-“It’s such a homogenous field and people in that field don’t see that maybe what they’re doing could be criticized,” said Sofian Audrey, a professor of computational media at University of Quebec who began as an artificial intelligence researcher.
+“It’s such a homogenous field and people in that field don’t see that maybe what they’re doing could be criticized,” said Sofian Audry, a professor of computational media at University of Quebec in Montreal who began as an artificial intelligence researcher.
 “What Agre says is that it is worthwhile and necessary that the people who develop these technologies are critical,” Audrey said.

 Agre grew up in Maryland, where he said he was “constructed to be a math prodigy” by a psychologist in the region.
 He said in his 1997 paper that school integration led to a search for gifted and talented students.
 Agre later became angry at his parents for sending him off to college early and his relationship with them suffered as a result, according to a friend, who spoke on the condition of anonymity because Agre did not give him permission to speak about his personal life.